cgrymala/plugin-activation-status/README.md

 ### Why don't I see the new Plugins -> Active Plugins menu item? ###

-That menu item will only appear in the Network Admin area for the network with an ID of 1.
+That menu item will only appear in the Network Admin area for the primary (root/main) network.
 If you are running a multi-network installation and you activated the plugin on a network other than the first, you won't see that menu item.

 ### Will this work on a non-multisite installation? ###